Accepting Your Offer

 - Please read and sign the ‘Response and Consent Form’ included in the offer letter with your original signature.
 Submit an electronic copy of this completed and signed form using our secure Sharefile link and a hard copy of the same form to the Undergraduate Medical Education Enrolment Services by the deadlines stated on your offer letter.

 1 King's College Circle, MSB 2124

 Toronto ON M5S 1A8

-Make a tuition deposit payment using a certified cheque, bank draft, or credit card by following this step-by-step guideline.
+Make a tuition deposit payment using a credit card by following this guideline.

-Personal cheques and bank transfers are not accepted.
+Personal cheques, certified cheque/money order, and bank transfers are not accepted.

-International students must read and sign the 'International Student Statement of Expectations' included in your offer package.
+International students must read and sign the 'International Student Statement of Expectations Form' included in your offer package.
 This form must be submitted alongside your "Response and Consent Form" by the deadline indicated in your offer letter.

 Anyone wishing to study in Canada who is not a Canadian citizen or permanent resident must obtain a Study Permit and in some cases a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA) before entering Canada.
 Prospective students should contact the nearest Canadian visa office as soon as they receive their offer of admission as some countries have long processing times.